MAPK1 mutations are present in one-third of all human cancers.

-When it comes to MAPK, many paths can push toward the same basic problem: Cell growth gone rogue.
+When it comes to MAPK, many paths can push toward the same basic problem: cell growth gone rogue.
 But it’s not always as simple as the gene variants you or your tumor carries.
-The MAPK pathway is built to respond to outside signals after all, and can be influenced in complicated ways by the things us multicellular humans expose ourselves to, including nutrients, viral infections, and carcinogens.
+The MAPK pathway is built to respond to outside signals, after all, and can be influenced in complicated ways by the things we multicellular humans expose ourselves to, including nutrients, viral infections, and carcinogens.

-For example, researchers have found associations between genes in the MAPK pathway and the dietary habits of people diagnosed with colon and rectal cancers, for better or worse.
+For example, researchers have found associations between genes in the MAPK pathway and the dietary habits of people diagnosed with colon and rectal cancers.
 A diet high in fat may increase cancer risk for some people, depending on which particular version of the MAPK1 gene they carry.
-Evidence suggests that cruciferous veggies – a group including cabbage, broccoli and Brussels sprouts – may ward off cancers, by dampening the MAPK1 signal.
-(As an interesting aside, a chemical ingredient in broccoli can protect kidneys against the damaging effects of chemotherapy, in part via effects on MAPK1).
+Evidence suggests that cruciferous veggies—a group including cabbage, broccoli, and Brussels sprouts—may ward off cancers, by dampening the MAPK1 signal.
+(As an interesting aside, a chemical ingredient in broccoli can protect kidneys against the damaging effects of chemotherapy, in part via effects on MAPK1.)
 On the other hand, a study in rats found that tobacco smoke activates MAPK1 and related pathways in the animals’ lungs.